Coronavirus: Every FREE game playable during the worldwide lockdown

 Say what you will about this main rival to Steam, the Epic Games Store has quickly solidified itself as one of the ideal ways to experience PC gaming.
 Not only did it snap up some pretty major platform exclusives like Borderlands 3 and Metro: Exodus in the early days, but since its launch players have been treated to two free games per week pretty much since it launch.

 Games in the past have ranged from cult classics like Alan Wake to delectable indie titles like The Messenger or A Short Hike.
 Often, though, PC players are treated to slightly older triple-A titles they may have missed like Watch Dogs and Batman: Arkham Night.
-Currently at the time of writing Epic Games Store customers can nab Borderlands: The Handsome Collection for FREE, to download and keep forever.
-This game represents one of the Epic Games Store’s biggest giveaway yet, and is well worth jumping on for any PC player wanting to stay busy during the COVID-19 crisis.
+Currently at the time of writing Epic Games Store customers can nab Overcooked for FREE, to download and keep forever.
+This game represents one of the best couch co-op games out there, and is well worth jumping on for any PC player wanting to stay busy during the COVID-19 crisis.

 So, if you haven’t already downloaded the Epic Games Store launcher, what are you waiting for?
 There’s always a free game on offer worth trying out.